blmoistawinde/scale_early_depress_detect/readme.md

 # Psychiatric Scale Guided Risky Post Screening for Early Detection of Depression

 This repo contains the experimental codes for the paper "Psychiatric Scale Guided Risky Post Screening for Early Detection of Depression".
+(IJCAI 2022 AI for Good).

 [\[Paper\]](./paper.pdf) [\[Appendix\]](./appendix.pdf)